jgmalcolm/jgmalcolm.github.io/cv.md

    Comparing Cortical Bone Trajectory with Traditional Trajectory Pedicle Screw Placement in the setting of Transforaminal Lumbar Interbody Fusion."
    *In submission*
-1. Greven, Douglas, Malcolm, Campbell, Laxpati, Lamanna, Bray, Howard, Willie, Boulis, Gross.
-"Overlapping functional and stereotactic surgery is not associated with increased complications: A retrospective cohort study."
 1. Schupper, ...
 "Turning on the light for brain tumor surgery: A 5-aminolevulinic acid story."
 Journal of Neuro-Oncology (JNO). *In submission*

 {% endcomment %}

+1. Greven, Douglas, Nakirikanti, Malcolm, Campbell, Easley, Laxpati, Lamanna, Bray, Howard, Willie, Boulis, Gross.
+   "Overlapping functional and stereotactic surgery is not associated with increased complications: A retrospective cohort study."
+   Journal of Neurosurgery *In Press*
 1. Yousefi, Sabahi, Malcolm, Adada, Borghei-Razavi.
    [Laser Interstitial Thermal Therapy for cavernous malformations; A systematic review](/pubs/others/yousefi-LITT-for-cavmal-review.pdf).